Hungarian Pride parade ban: Protests and demonstrations

-The Hungarian Two-Tailed Dog Party, a satire party, announced a demonstration taking place on 12 April named "Let everyone be the same", where participants were asked to come in gray shirts and carry gray flags.
+The Hungarian Two-Tailed Dog Party (MKKP), a satire party, announced a demonstration taking place on 12 April named "Let everyone be the same", where participants were asked to come in gray shirts and carry gray flags.
 Also named "Illiberal Pride" or "Gray Pride", multiple speeches were made, including by the party's leader, Gergely Kovács.

 Another 24-hour protest was announced by Hadházy to take place at 17:00 on 15 April at the Elisabeth Bridge.
 At 18:45, the protestors set off to the Castle Quarter.
 30–40 protestors stayed for the night and slept in tents.

 Hadházy announced another protest to take place on 22 April to the Elisabeth Bridge, but the police did not allow that, stating that the protest would cause unnecessary and disproportionate interference with the rights and freedoms of others, instead allowing it at Tabán; this was appealed to the Curia, who declined the appeal.
 Hadházy instead announced the protest to the Ferenciek tere, which the police also did not allow.
 At the protest, more than one hundred police officers were present.
 Some protestors sat down on the Liberty Bridge, they were identified by the police and dragged to the sidewalk.

 Another protest was announced by Hadházy to take place on 1 May at 15:00 at the Elisabeth Bridge, which the police did not allow, instead allowing it at the Kossuth Square; this was appealed to the Curia.
 Hadházy made an online survey asking people whether he should hold the protest at the Kossuth Square or at the Elisabeth Bridge; the Kossuth Square was chosen.
 At the protest, Attila Császár, a reporter of M1, was surrounded by protestors.
 The protest was ended by Hadházy at 17:30; some of the protestors wanted to go to the Carmelite Monastery, but once they got on the Széchenyi Chain Bridge, they could not continue due to the police blockade.
 The protestors decided to turn around and go to the Ministry of Interior, but they could not get off the bridge because there was another police blockade on the other side.
 110 of the protestors who were thus trapped on the bridge were identified by the police.